GlueOps/docs-hetzner-proxmox-setup/README.md

 https://gist.github.com/gushmazuko/9208438b7be6ac4e6476529385047bbb

-- Visit hetzner ROBOT console and activate rescue mode and if you don't use SSH be sure to save the password as you will need it to login.
+- Visit hetzner ROBOT console and activate rescue mode and then restart and login using rescue mode.
-- Do an automatic restart of the server so that it reboots into rescue mode (takes 1-2 minutes)
-- Login using root and the password provided.